x0ba/x0ba.lol/src/pages/about.md

 ## Colophon

 This site is built using Eleventy and hosted on Netlify.
-It was made based on the [Eleventy Excellent](https://github.com/madrilene/eleventy-excellent) starter.
+It was made based on the (excellent) [Eleventy Excellent](https://github.com/madrilene/eleventy-excellent) starter.